 - The defect is visually indicated on the surface.

 - It is a portable, convenient, and inexpensive process.

 - Relative size, shape, and depth of the flaw can be revealed.

 - It is easy to perform this flaw inspection method, so there is no need for a special training.

-Penetrating liquids have many fields of application and our products can be used to detect discontinuities in any type of non-porous material.
+Penetrating liquids have many fields of application and our products can be used to detect discontinuities on any type of non-porous material.

-As regards metallurgy, two applications are of particular interest: in welding processes, to detect any flaw from process (crater cracks, shrinkage cracks, porosities, slag cracks, marginal incisions) and in control of elements subjected to fatigue, to detect discontinuities due to repeated and prolonged punctual stresses over time.
+In regards to metallurgy, two applications are of particular interest: in the welding processes, to detect any process flaws (crater cracks, shrinkage cracks, porosities, slag cracks, marginal incisions) and when checking elements which are subjected to stress, to detect discontinuities due to repeated and prolonged punctual stress over time.

 MT Magnetic Particle Detection Method

-This is one more non-destructive flaw inspection method, in which a magnetic field is applied to the sample tested.
-Any indications present produce a variation of the flow lines of generated field that are visible by means of magnetic powders.
+This is another non-destructive flaw inspection method, in which a magnetic field is applied to the sample tested.
+Any indications present produce a variation of the flow lines of the generated field that are visible by means of magnetic powders.